fls-bioinformatics-core/auto_process_ngs/CONTRIBUTING.md

-# Contributing
+# Contributing guidelines

 The `auto-process-ngs` project has been developed specifically for use within the Bioinformatics Core Facility at the University of Manchester, and is currently maintained by a single software developer with limited time and resources.

-As a result, while contributions are welcome, it may take some time before they are reviewed, and bugs and feature requests which don't directly impact on our core facility's operations will be treated as a lower priority than those which do.
+As a result, while contributions are welcome, it may take some time before they are reviewed, and bugs and feature requests which don't directly impact on our core facility's operations will necessarily be treated as a lower priority than those which do.

-We ask that you please be patient if your contribution is not addressed immediately, and understand responses (or lack of response) are not intended as a reflection on the quality or value of your contribution, or its importance to you.
+We ask that you please be patient if your contribution is not addressed immediately, or if it's
+rejected: neither of these should be seen as a reflection on the quality or value of your contribution, or its importance to you.

 If you still wish to contribute, please read the guidelines below for more information on how to do